zackimball/blog/November20/Debugging .NET Framework in VSCode.md

 [...]
 ```

-Ensure that the `Optimize` is set to false.
+Ensure that the `Optimize` is set to false, this caused me some issues when I didn't spot it as being an issue.
 Then, set the debug option to "portable".
 This converts your debug symbols from .NET Framework specific symbols to the newer open symbols.
 These are the symbols that can be read by the VSCode C# extension.

 Now, add a folder specific for the VSCode configuration in your project's root directory call `.vscode` and a `launch.json` file.
 For this config, we're going to add the following: